jconorgrogan/zeta-1-2-spiral-of-theodorus-and-gamma/readme.md

-# Embedded Correction Terms in Discrete-Continuous Growth: Analogies Between Harmonic Series and the Spiral of Theodorus
+# ζ( 1/2), 𝛾, and Their Role as Information Carriers in Infinite Series

 In the **harmonic series**, **Euler's constant** (\( \gamma \)) acts as a correction that bridges the gap between the discrete sum and the natural logarithm.
 It provides a necessary adjustment for the difference between discrete and continuous growth.
 While \( \gamma \) is significant for small values of \( n \), its relative importance diminishes as the leading term \( \ln(n) \) grows without bound.